Demography of the Roman Empire: Mortality

-Life expectancy at birth in the Roman Empire is estimated at about 22–33 years.
+Life expectancy at birth in the Roman Empire is estimated to have been about 22–33 years.
 (Note: For the literature about estimates, see Hall & Kotre (1997),Wolf (2005), Carrieri & Serraino (2005), Hübner & Ratzan (2006), Flower (2014), Scheidel (2017), and Ryan (2021).)
-For the two-thirds to three-quarters of the population surviving the first year of life, life expectancy at age 1 is estimated at around 34–41 remaining years (i.e. expected to live to age 35–42), while for the 55–65% surviving to age 5, life expectancy was around 40–45.
-The ~50% that reached age 10 could expect to reach ~45–50, and the 46–49% surviving to their mid-teens could on average expect to reach around 48–54, although many lived much longer or shorter lives for varied reasons, including wars for males and childbirth for females.
-Even if these figures rely more on conjecture than ancient evidence, which is sparse and of dubious quality, the known social and economic conditions of the Roman Empire indicate life expectancy toward the usual lower bound of pre-modern populations.
+For the two thirds to three quarters of the population surviving the first year of life, life expectancy at age 1 is estimated at around 34–41 remaining years (i.e., expected to live to age 35–42), while for the 55–65% surviving to age 5, life expectancy was around 40–45.
+The ~50% that reached age 10 could expect to reach ~45–50, and the 46–49% surviving to their mid-teens could on average expect to reach around 48–54, although many lived much longer or shorter lives for varied reasons (e.g., wars for males, childbirth for females).
+Even if these figures rely more on conjecture than ancient evidence, which is sparse and of dubious quality, the known socioeconomic conditions of the Roman Empire indicate life expectancy toward the usual lower bound of pre-modern populations.
 Roman demography bears comparison to available data for India and rural China in the early 20th century, where life expectancies at birth were also in the 20s.